 The first mornings of September feel just like that, with clear blue skies, low golden light, and crisp air that smells of fresh beginnings, carrying with it the always remembered expectation of brand new exercise books and shiny, sharpened pencils.
 The dew is so heavy it glimmers like frost and even though it’s decades since my terms began, I still feel I must be back to school soon.
 Focus and purpose pervade the day, the chilling air forcing a final goodbye to summer, and a growing acceptance that as the students return, so the swallows must leave again too.

 The first Discovery was crisp and sweet, a tangy, tasty orchard-plucked treat.
-I eye the rest of the pile with tingling tongue, apple month has only just begun.
+I eye the rest of the pile with tingling tongue, apple season has only just begun.
 Fruit bowl, fridge, cupboard and table we’ll find as much space as we’re able to fill with stocks of ripened fare to feast on, freeze, stew and share.
 But for now, even in this first crunch’s savour, it’s all here distilled – pure September flavour.